geyang/unitree-go1-setup-guide/guide/setting_up_networking.md

 ## Setting up proxy for docker daemon

-> The following part is done on nvx
+> The following part is done on nx

 When trying to `docker pull` or `docker build` on the jetson, you might have ran into this error despite of having `http(s)_proxy` set to the pi.